Shivendra Singh Dungarpur: Film Heritage Foundation

 In 2014, Film Heritage Foundation, a non-profit organization was founded by Shivendra Singh Dungarpur.
 The organization preserves India's cinematic heritage, and supports the conservation, preservation and restoration of the moving image and develops interdisciplinary educational programs that use film as an educational tool and create awareness about the language of cinema.
 This is the first non-governmental organization dedicated to the conservation of the moving image in India.
 Film Heritage Foundation was accepted as an associate member of FIAF (International Federation of Film Archives) at the General Assembly held in Sydney in April 2015.

-In 2022, under the aegis of Shivendra Singh Dungarpur, Film Heritage Foundation's restoration of the Malayalam film Thampu (1978) directed by the auteur Aravindan Govindan was selected for a world premiere in the Cannes Classic section of the Cannes Film Festival 2022.
-The restoration partners of 'Thamp̄u’ and Jalaja, the actress from the film and Prakash Nair, producer, General Pictures, walked the red carpet led by Shivendra Singh Dungarpur to announce the film.
-The screening of the film was held on 21 May 2022.
+Under the aegis of Shivendra Singh Dungarpur, Film Heritage Foundation's has restored/partnered for restoration with the following films that have had world premieres and screenings across renowned international film festivals – Kummatty (1979), Thamp (1978), Ishanou (1990), Manthan (1976), Ghatashraddha (1977), Maya Miriga (1984), Sholay (1975), Gehenu Lamai (1978), Aranyer Din Ratri (1970), Do Bigha Zamin (1953), In Which Annie Gives It Those Ones (1989).

 The Government of India's postal agency, India Post, honored the Film legacy Foundation's efforts to save India's film legacy with the introduction of a postal Special Cover and cancellation stamp.
 On June 14, 2024, the postal Special Cover was unveiled in a ceremony held at the General Post Office in Mumbai.
 Notable writers, poets, lyricists, and filmmakers Gulzar and Shyam Benegal were there, along with the Chief Postmaster General of Maharashtra and the Postmaster General of Mumbai.

 The Special Cover, which costs Rs.
 5 and is available at the Mumbai General Post Office's Philately Bureau, features an illustration of Film Heritage Foundation conservators and Director Shivendra Singh Dungarpur saving celluloid films that are in danger of disappearing forever.